My Projects

 A Python-based command-line tool for HackTheBox administration and automation, designed for competitive users and penetration testers.
 Features include:

-- Machine Management: Start, stop, reset machines with a single command
+- Machine Management: Start, stop, reset, and submit flags with a single command

 - Automatic Hosts Management: Auto-update

-/etc/hostswith started machine IPs - Virtual Host Support: Easily add vhosts as you discover them
+/etc/hostswith machine IPs on spawn - Virtual Host Support: Easily add vhosts as you discover them during enumeration

-- Secure: API tokens stored securely in system keyring
+- Secure: API tokens stored in the system keyring, never in plaintext

 Built with Python, Typer, Rich, and Pydantic for a modern CLI experience with beautiful terminal output.